pjcarreira/software-engineering/eclipse-configuration/Eclipse Configuration Reference Guide.md

 ##Dependencies
 You must start by installing a Java Virtual Machine (JVM) to run Java programs and also the Java Development Kit that brings the java compiler as well as other tools required to develop Java programs.
-It is recomended that you set up **Oracle JDK (v1.7.0_51)** that will provide  the JDK along with the JVM.
+It is recommended that you set up **Oracle JDK (v1.7.0_51)** that will provide  the JDK along with the JVM.

 * Download and install **Oracle JDK JDK (v1.7.0_51)** from the [official site](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)
 * Set the `JAVA_HOME` environment variable